AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::note

 Some pseudo-classes do not require selector before it.
 Still adding the [universal selector](https://www.w3.org/TR/selectors-4/#the-universal-selector) `*` makes an extended selector easier to read, even though it has no effect on the matching behavior.
-So selector `#block :has(> .inner)` works exactly like `#block *:has(> .inner)` but second one is more obvious.
+So selector `#block :has(> .inner)` works exactly like `#block *:has(> .inner)`, but the second one is more obvious.

 Pseudo-class names are case-insensitive, e.g. `:HAS()` works as `:has()`.
 Still the lower-case names are used commonly.